 12. All athletes must ride the bus going to and coming from athletic contests.
 The coach may give the student/athlete permission to ride with a parent from an athletic event under "special" circumstances.
 The student athlete’s parents must notify the coach in writing of the request to take their son/daughter with them.
 Athletes will only be released to the student's parents and will not be released to any other party without written consent of both parties involved.

-13. A student who is serving an out of school suspension or expulsion is ineligible for any athletic participation (practice or contest) during the days of the suspension.
+13. A student who is serving an out/in of school suspension or expulsion is ineligible for any athletic participation (practice or contest) during the days of the suspension.
 A student athlete who has completed the term of his/her suspension/expulsion is eligible to participate on the day following the date of the completion.

 14. School penalties for misconduct are in addition to those imposed by the Athletic Department.